 Transformational change beyond our business

-- improving livelihoods and creating more opportunities for women
+- Improving livelihoods and creating more opportunities for women

-- improving health and well-being
+- Improving health and well-being

 We’re still learning

-We’ve also learnt a lot about what does and doesn’t work and we’ll keep making changes to get things right.
-One of our biggest challenges is our ability to stimulate change outside our business, where we don’t have direct control.
+We’ve also learnt a lot about what does and doesn’t work, and we’ll keep making changes to get things right.
+One of our biggest challenges is our ability to influence change outside our business, where we don’t have direct control.

 We are continually looking for new ideas and ways to influence our wider value chain.
 We know that collaboration with others holds the key to tackling many sustainability challenges and we will be focusing even more on this in the years ahead.
-Our transformational change initiatives will help us to bring about the systems change needed to address some of the most complex social and environmental problems.
+Our transformational change initiatives will help to bring about the systems change needed to address some of the most complex social and environmental problems.